AEA Ombudsperson Frequently Asked Questions

 I was the victim of harassment/discrimination but I do not wish to talk to anyone or take any action.
 Why should I report the incident?

 Your report is still helpful.
-It can be combined with other reports to identify repeat offenders, and thus help other complainants.
+It can be combined with other reports to identify repeat offenders, and thus help other victims of the same perpetrator.
 This may help not only other victims, but economists who have an interest in making the profession safer for all.
 And your information can be used for reporting purposes, so that the AEA can track the levels and trends of harassment and discrimination in the profession.

 I am thinking of reporting someone to the ombudsperson but I am afraid the person will find out and make my life difficult.
 Can the ombudsperson protect me?